B144: B144 and the Business Guide

 The B144 Business Guide is a search engine and a database of Israeli companies which is maintained and updated by Bezeq on a daily basis, in accordance with the information received from the telecom companies.
 The Guide allows searching for businesses, persons, focus groups, governmental and non-governmental organizations, while the search results may be filtered by location, reviews rating, availability and more.
-Since 2009, the B144 service is also available in the form of a mobile application that was developed in order to enable a quick and intuitive search for businesses, people and maps.
-In 2011 Bezeq has added an advanced map system as one of the website’s features.
+Since 2009, the B144 service is also available in the form of a mobile application that was developed to enable a quick and intuitive search for businesses, people and maps.
+In 2011 Bezeq has added an advanced map system as one of the website's features.
 Since 2012, the B144 service uses Waze app as a navigation help tool: a feature that provides the users with arrival instructions to the required destination.

 B144 Digital

-B144 Digital is Bezeq’s B144 digital marketing agency which offers digital advertising for small and medium businesses in Israel.
+B144 Digital is Bezeq's B144 digital marketing agency which offers digital advertising for small and medium businesses in Israel.